Damian1603/currency-converter-react/README.md

 ## Description

-Hello, I present you a simple currency calculator that allows you to convert any amount of polish zlotys into euros, dollars and pounds.
+Hello, I present you a simple currency calculator that allows you to convert any amount of polish zlotys into any currency downloaded from an external API.
 Using the create react app package, I created a project in react which is my homework as part of the frontend developer course.
 I have divided the application into components, which makes code review of my calculator very easy.
 Used also styled components and my customs hooks.
 I hope you like it and encourage you to try it.

 ## [Demo]( https://damian1603.github.io/currency-converter-react/)